Jun 01, 23 11:48 PM

 Good luck all, and remember the best thing you can do is go slow and check your progress often.

 I hope this tutorial on how to sharpen a sword has been helpful.
-To return to Navigating the Sword Care Maze to How to Sharpen a Sword click here
+To return to How to Sharpen a Sword from Universal Sharpening, click here